With super large pages or complex websites it helps to add a table of contents. But a ToC on the web operates differently than in a book or magazine.

 Shay Howe offers something very similar on his HTML/CSS learning guide which links to different tutorials and topics in the guide.

 Again this is a strong example of a full page ToC(Table of Contents) where the user can feel comfortable browsing between pages.
 The above examples are good choice to just grasp a idea of what table of contents may look like.
 At the end, there is no limit to creativity and you can customize these features to every extent possible.
+TOCs are not different than menus and sub-menus that operate in different web designs.

 Plus the lessons are organized neatly into the sidebar displayed on every page so this follows my tip on accessibility too.
 Go figure!

 Before you launch a table of contents for your site make sure it actually serves a purpose.
 You don’t want a ToC to be annoying, but rather something that encourages interactivity.
 You just do not need to create table of contents just to fill up the excessive space but it must be helpful to all the existing and new users paying visit to your website.
 If you get creative enough, then you may guide the designer properly regarding each and every aspect of ToC that suits your site.
 There is no limit to as of how much creative you can get so give it a best shot.
 While redesigning a site, you may consider updating your table of contents and ensure that it does not look to be old-fashioned.
+As an owner of the site or freelancer, you are setting new trends in the world of designing and you are not less than an inspiration for the future designers.
+If your ad sense account is not getting approved for the site, you may consider adding a suitable table of contents so that the users get precise about what they want from your site.
+Some designers consider TOCs as an old-fashioned feature.
+Anhow, it depends upon the creative intellect of the designer that how he presents the old-fashioned feature in a modern way.

 Still I hope these tips can get you moving in the right direction and hopefully my examples in this post can get you started with some design ideas.